Marcia Williams: After Downing Street

-In the course of the election campaign of Margaret Thatcher in 1979 the press reported that Harold Wilson's wife, Mary Wilson, was thinking of voting for Thatcher.
-Behind the scenes Marcia Williams, Lady Falkender, was working with Gordon Reece and Lord McAlpine, two Conservative Party advisers who were close to Margaret Thatcher, to aid the party's election to office.
-According to Charles Moore, Thatcher's biographer, she had confided to McAlpine, who was a friend, that she admired Margaret Thatcher and would like to help her.
-Discreet meetings were arranged in the flat of a pro-Thatcher businessman.
-The purpose of the meetings was for Lady Falkender to convey to the Tory campaigners her assessment of what the Labour party was thinking.
+In 1979, Falkender secretly began working with Gordon Reece and Lord McAlpine, two Conservative Party advisers who were close to Margaret Thatcher, to aid the party's election to office.
+According to Charles Moore, Thatcher's biographer, "The purpose of the meetings was for Lady Falkender to convey to the Tory campaigners her assessment of what the Labour party was thinking."
 Under Thatcher's leadership, the party won that year's general election.

 House of Lords

-Marcia Williams was created Baroness Falkender.
-Falkender was one of her mother’s middle names.
-She took her seat in the House of Lords on 23 July 1974 in the presence of Harold Wilson.
-She became a regular attender and voter in the house, although she never made a speech.
+Although Falkender attended sittings in the House of Lords and voted, she never made a speech.
 She eventually became the longest serving Labour member of the House of Lords.
 She last voted in 2011.

 Following her peerage, Private Eye often referred to her as "Forkbender", an oblique reference to the contemporary activities of Israeli illusionist Uri Geller.